This post may contain affiliate links. Please read our disclosure policy.

 I wasn't sure if they were brownies or rich cupcakes, but I didn't care.
 They were perfect in every way: size, taste, and texture.
 We were eating gluten free in my house for nearly 10 years before I developed this recipe for two bite gluten free brownies.

-These are not the super fudgy gluten free brownies we've made before.
+These are not classic chewy gluten free brownies we've made before, and they're not extra fudgy flourless brownies.
 If you try to bake a traditional brownie in the wells of a miniature muffin tin, no matter how fudgy, it will burn.
 Ask me how I know that!

 Better than a brownie mix